Myo-Hset/Network-Packet-Indexer/README.md

       systemctl restart arkimecont3xt.service

-Protal access on localhost:3218
+Portal access on localhost:3218

 <img width="1908" height="926" alt="image" src="https://github.com/user-attachments/assets/782f11c0-fb90-4769-95b1-ac220d18025f" />

 To integrate OSINT with Arkime, you need an API key, which is issued after creating an account with one of the supported OSINT tools.
-I have connected Arkime with VirusTotal, allowing me to check the VirusTotal score and view related information directly within Arkime cont3nt.
+I have connected Arkime with VirusTotal, allowing me to check the VirusTotal score and view related information directly within Arkime Cont3xt.

 <img width="1909" height="918" alt="image" src="https://github.com/user-attachments/assets/915c8be3-65e8-4402-b401-897ec4514358" />